Gary McKinnon: Arrest and legal proceedings

-McKinnon was first interviewed by police on 19 March 2002.
-After this interview, his computer was seized by the authorities.
+McKinnon was first interviewed by UK police on 19 March 2002 at the request of the US.
 He was interviewed again on 8 August 2002, this time by the UK National Hi-Tech Crime Unit (NHTCU).

 In November 2002, McKinnon was indicted by a federal grand jury in the Eastern District of Virginia.
 The indictment contained seven counts of computer-related crime, each of which carried a potential ten-year jail sentence.

 Extradition proceedings

 McKinnon remained at liberty without restriction for three years until June 2005 (until after the UK enacted the Extradition Act 2003, which implemented the 2003 extradition treaty with the United States wherein the United States did not need to provide contestable evidence), when he became subject to bail conditions including a requirement to sign in at his local police station every evening and to remain at his home address at night.

-If extradited to the U.S. and charged, McKinnon would have faced up to 70 years in jail.
+If extradited to the US and charged, McKinnon would have faced up to 70 years in jail.
 He had also expressed fears that he could be sent to Guantanamo Bay.